vagurtomejia/hANuMAn/README.md

-# hANuMAn
+# hANuMAN
-hANuMAn, my Absolutely Non Meticulous tutoriAls
+## My Absolutely Non Meticulous but hANdy things

+Things I have learned in the past years and can be useful for some people.